MT-123/my-camp/docs/project-progress-log.md

            - Operating system/Architecture: ARM64(based on the image)
         2. run the task and set up following
            - choose the cluster, launch type: Fargate
+           - Application type: task
-           - Networking: choose VPC, Subnets: all public subnets(for pulling image from ECR by internet), Security group: default(for the traffic to the MySQL RDS in the same VPC)
+           - Networking: choose VPC, Subnets: one public subnet(for pulling image from ECR by Internet), Security group: default(for the traffic to the MySQL RDS in the same VPC)
-           - security group: default, mysql port3306 anywhere
-           - turn on the public IP(for pulling the image by internet)
+           - turn on the public IP(for pulling the image by Internet)
            - wait for the task complete and exit
+           - note. if NAT gateway is used, image at ECR can be pulled internally without Internet
-    - my-camp-app task:
+    - my-camp-app service:
         1. create a task definition with the image uri from ECR.
 Setup following:
            - port mapping: 80/TCP/HTTP
            - no task role needed
            - Add environment variables: